scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 * ``plot``: Functions for plotting graphs or 3D surfaces and visualising images, providing simplified access to matplotlib functionality.

-* ``linalg``: Various linear algebra and related functions, including solvers for specific forms of linear system and filters for computing image gradients.
+* ``linalg``: Linear algebra and related functions, including solvers for specific forms of linear system and filters for computing image gradients.

-* ``metric``: Various image quality metrics including standard metrics such as MSE, SNR, and PSNR.
+* ``metric``: Image quality metrics including standard metrics such as MSE, SNR, and PSNR.

 * ``cdict``: A constrained dictionary class that constrains the allowed dict keys, and also initialises the dict with default content on instantiation.
 All of the inverse problem algorithm options classes are derived from this class.